-The Funds may, but are not required to, use derivative instruments for risk management purposes or to seek to enhance investment returns.
+Each Fund may, but is not required to, use derivative instruments for risk management purposes or to seek to enhance investment returns.
 Generally, derivatives are financial contracts whose value depends upon, or is derived from, the value of an underlying asset, reference rate or index, and may relate to stocks, bonds, interest rates, currencies or currency exchange rates, commodities, related indices and other assets.
-For additional information about the use of derivatives in connection with foreign currency transactions, see the section "Foreign Currency

-Transactions."
-The Adviser may decide not to employ one or more of these strategies and there is no assurance that any derivatives strategy used by a Fund will succeed.
+For additional information about the use of derivatives in connection with foreign currency transactions, see the section "Foreign Currency Transactions."
+An Adviser or Subadviser may decide not to employ one or more of these strategies and there is no assurance that any derivatives strategy used by a Fund will succeed.
 In addition, suitable derivative transactions may not be available in all circumstances and there can be no assurance that a Fund will engage in these transactions to reduce exposure to other risks when that would be beneficial.
 Examples of derivative instruments that a Fund may use include (but are not limited to) options and warrants, futures contracts, options on futures contracts, structured notes, zero-strike warrants and options, swap agreements (including total return, interest rate and credit default swaps), swaptions and debt-linked and equity-linked securities.

-Derivatives involve special risks, including credit/counterparty risk, correlation risk, illiquidity, difficulties in valuation, leverage risk and, to the extent the Adviser's view as to certain market movements is incorrect, the risk that the use of derivatives could result in significantly greater losses or lower income or gains than if they had not been used.
+Derivatives involve special risks, including credit/counterparty risk, correlation risk, illiquidity, difficulties in valuation, leverage risk and, to the extent an Adviser's or Subadviser's view as to certain market movements is incorrect, the risk that the use of derivatives could result in significantly greater losses or lower income or gains than if they had not been used.
 A Fund's derivative counterparties may experience financial difficulties or otherwise be unwilling or unable to honor their obligations, possibly resulting in losses to the Fund.
 Losses resulting from the use of derivatives will reduce a Fund's NAV, and possibly income, and the losses may be significantly greater than if derivatives had not been used.
-The degree of a Fund's use of derivatives may be limited by certain provisions of the Internal Revenue Code of 1986, as amended, (the "Code").
+The degree of a Fund's use of derivatives may be limited by certain provisions of the Code.
 When used, derivatives may affect the amount, timing and/or character of distributions payable to, and thus taxes payable by, shareholders.
-Although a Fund's Adviser will attempt to ensure that the Fund has sufficient liquid assets to meet its obligations under its derivatives contracts, it is possible that the Fund's liquid assets may be insufficient to support such obligations under its derivatives positions.
+Although the Adviser will attempt to ensure that the Fund has sufficient liquid assets to cover its obligations under its derivatives contracts, it is possible that the Fund's liquid assets may be insufficient to support such obligations under its derivatives positions.
 See the subsection "Certain Additional Risks of Derivative Instruments" below for additional information about the risks relating to derivative instruments.